Odawara District

 They dashed for the awning of the bakery, across the street to the deli, to a video arcade, and then to the gas station.
 The attendant was servicing an Isuzu pickup.

-"Now what are we asking for?" asked Matlock, "just so I know what to do when I grow up."
+“What do we want?” asked Matlock.
+“So I know what to do when I grow up.”

 "Right."

-The Isuzu drove off and the attendant said to the Americans, "Sekiyu desuka?"
+The Isuzu drove off and the attendant said to the Americans, “You need kerosene?”

 "Oh, shut up."

-The attendent lugged the full container back to the Americans and set it down in front of them.
-"Eighteen hundred twenty-five yen," he said.
+The attendant lugged the full container back to the Americans and set it down in front of them.
+“Eighteen hundred twenty-five yen,” he said.

 Thackeray handed the broomstick to Matlock and paid the attendant.
 "Okay," he said, "put it through the handle and let's go."

-They picked up the container and started up the sidewalk.
-"Oof," said Matlock as they stepped off the curb, "how often do we have to do this?"
+They grunted, picked up the container, and started up the sidewalk.
+Matlock asked as they stepped off the curb, “How often do we have to do this?”

 "Every couple of weeks."

-"And it makes that much of a difference?"
+“And it makes that big of a difference?”

 "Come January, the most precious thing in your life, other than your electric blanket, will be the sekiyu stove."

-A metallic blue Celica whipped by the missionaries and pulled up to the curb.
-The passenger door opened and Shinako Yamamura leaned out and shouted, "Hey! want a ride?"
+A metallic blue Honda whipped by the missionaries and pulled up to the curb.
+The passenger door opened and Michiko Yamamura leaned out and shouted, “Hey! want a ride?”

 Thackeray and Matlock got in the back seat.
 Michiko sat between them.